smolijar/gitwiki-thesis/src/analysis/persona.md

 The head of department is a lady called Hump and she just organizes the flow.
-Her job related to the system is very limited, but includes potential access control setting. she is also be a developer, for it's a small company.
+Her job related to the system is very limited, but includes potential access control setting.
+She is also a developer, for it's a small company.
-In a scenario where Hump manages several teams access rights it might be useful to keep the settings in a configuration file with scripting potential.
+In a scenario where Hump manages several teams access rights, it might be useful to keep the settings in a configuration file with scripting potential.

 The developers are programmers gentlemen called Dump and Lump.
 They are working in an IDE or coding editor and are very efficient using it.